IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### within
-A link to a resource that contains the current resource, such as annotation lists within a layer.
-This also allows linking upwards to collections that allow browsing of the digitized objects available.
+A link to a resource that contains the current resource, such as a Manifest within a Collection.

  * Collections or AnnotationPages that serve as [pages][paging] _MUST_ be within exactly one paged resource.
  * Other resource types, including Collections or AnnotationPages not serving as pages, _MAY_ be within one or more containing resources.